vidhyasrinivasan65/parksg/assessment.md

 # Part C — The six questions

 ## Q1.
-Where did the AI make me faster, and by how much?
+Where did the AI make me faster and by how much?

-The front end.
+The front end for sure according to me.
 A four-zone interface with five distinct states, card layout and colour logic arrived in minutes from one prompt.
-By hand that was most of a day, and probably a worse-looking day.
+By hand that was most of a day and probably a worse-looking day.

 More useful than the speed was what it let me do with the time: because the screen